 The lifting of the HRA borrowing cap by the Government in October 2018 has meant that there is capacity within the HRA to build new affordable homes across the wider area of West Northamptonshire.
-This is not an endless supply of capital but key for those schemes that meet the required financial criteria and our customers' needs.
+This is not an endless supply of capital and it is therefore key that schemes meet the required financial criteria and our customers' needs.
 These are subsidised by 141 Right to Buy receipts and Homes England grants, demonstrating affordability for the HRA.
-NPH and WNC remain committed to considering different options available to access additional funding and deliver an increased and accelerated programme that is not at the expense of investment in the current stock.
+NPH and WNC remain committed to considering different options available, to access additional funding and deliver an increased and accelerated programme that is not at the expense of investment in the current stock.
 The aim is to have a suite of options available to maximise the delivery of all aspects of stock investment.
-During 2022/23 funding has been secured through Homes England in addition to money secured through the Social Housing Decarbonisation Fund (SHDF).
+During 2023/24 additional funding has been secured through the Social Housing Decarbonisation Fund (SHDF).